DeepLabCut/DeepLabCut/docs/functionDetails.md

 configuration files contain meta information with regard to the parameters of the feature detectors.
 Key parameters are listed in Box 2.

 - At this step, the ImageNet pre-trained networks (i.e. ResNet-50, ResNet-101 and ResNet-152, etc) weights will be downloaded.
-If they do not download (you will see this downloading in the terminal, then you may not have permission to do so (something we have seen with some Windows users - see the **[WIKI troubleshooting for more help!](https://github.com/AlexEMG/DeepLabCut/wiki/Troubleshooting-Tips)**).
+If they do not download (you will see this downloading in the terminal, then you may not have permission to do so (something we have seen with some Windows users - see the **[WIKI troubleshooting for more help!](https://github.com/DeepLabCut/DeepLabCut/wiki/Troubleshooting-Tips)**).

 **CRITICAL POINT:** At this step, for **create_training_dataset** you select the network you want to use, and any additional data augmentation (beyond our defaults).
 You can set ``net_type`` and ``augmenter_type`` when you call the function.
-For **create_multianimaltraining_dataset** we already change this such that you will use imgaug, ADAM optimization, and batch training.
-We suggest these defaults at this time.

 **DATA AUGMENTATION:** At this stage you can also decide what type of augmentation to use.
 The default loaders work well for most all tasks (as shown on www.deeplabcut.org), but there are many options, more data augmentation, intermediate supervision, etc. Please look at the [**pose_cfg.yaml**](https://github.com/AlexEMG/DeepLabCut/blob/master/deeplabcut/pose_cfg.yaml) file for a full list of parameters **you might want to change before running this step.** There are several data loaders that can be used.
 For example, you can use the default loader (introduced and described in the Nature Protocols paper), [TensorPack](https://github.com/tensorpack/tensorpack) for data augmentation (currently this is easiest on Linux only), or [imgaug](https://imgaug.readthedocs.io/en/latest/).
 We recommend `imgaug`.
 You can set this by passing:``` deeplabcut.create_training_dataset(config_path, augmenter_type='imgaug')  ```

 The differences of the loaders are as follows:
-- `default`: our standard DLC 2.0 introduced in Nature Protocols variant (scaling, auto-crop augmentation)
 - `imgaug`: a lot of augmentation possibilities, efficient code for target map creation & batch sizes >1 supported.
 You can set the parameters such as the `batch_size` in the `pose_cfg.yaml` file for the model you are training.
+This is the recommended DEFAULT!
+- `crop_scale`: our standard DLC 2.0 introduced in Nature Protocols variant (scaling, auto-crop augmentation)
 - `tensorpack`: a lot of augmentation possibilities, multi CPU support for fast processing, target maps are created less efficiently than in imgaug, does not allow batch size>1
 - `deterministic`: only useful for testing, freezes numpy seed; otherwise like default.

 Alternatively, you can set the loader (as well as other training parameters) in the **pose_cfg.yaml** file of the model that you want to train.
 Note, to get details on the options, look at the default file: [**pose_cfg.yaml**](https://github.com/AlexEMG/DeepLabCut/blob/master/deeplabcut/pose_cfg.yaml).

-**MODEL COMPARISION for standard DLC:** You can also test several models by creating the same test/train split for different networks.
+**MODEL COMPARISION:** You can also test several models by creating the same test/train split for different networks.
 You can easily do this in the Project Manager GUI, or use the function ``deeplabcut.create_training_model_comparison(`` ([check the docstring for more details!](https://github.com/AlexEMG/DeepLabCut/wiki/DOCSTRINGS#or-use-create_training_model_comparison)).

 Please also see our helper WIKI on selecting models: https://github.com/AlexEMG/DeepLabCut/wiki/What-neural-network-should-I-use%3F